Pleural Effusion Treatment & Management

 Approach Considerations

-Transudative effusions are usually managed by treating the underlying medical disorder.
-However, whether transudates or exudates, large, refractory pleural effusions causing severe respiratory symptoms, even if the cause is understood and disease-specific treatment is available, can be drained to provide relief.
+Transudative effusions are managed by treating the underlying medical disorder.
+However, regardless of whether transudative or exudative, large, refractory pleural effusions causing severe respiratory symptoms can be drained to provide symptomatic relief.

 The management of exudative effusions depends on the underlying etiology of the effusion.
-Pneumonia, malignancy, or TB causes most diagnosed exudative pleural effusions, with the remainder typically deemed idiopathic.
+Pneumonia, malignancy, and TB cause most exudative pleural effusions, with the remainder typically deemed idiopathic.
 Complicated parapneumonic effusions and empyemas should be drained to prevent development of fibrosing pleuritis.
 Malignant effusions are usually drained to palliate symptoms and may require pleurodesis to prevent recurrence.

 Medications cause only a small proportion of all pleural effusions and are associated with exudative pleural effusions.
-However, early recognition of these iatrogenic causes of pleural effusion avoids unnecessary additional diagnostic procedures and leads to definitive therapy, which is discontinuation of the medication.
+However, early recognition of this iatrogenic cause of pleural effusion avoids unnecessary additional diagnostic procedures and leads to definitive therapy, which is discontinuation of the medication.
 Implicated drugs include medications that cause drug-induced lupus syndrome (eg, procainamide, hydralazine, quinidine), nitrofurantoin, dantrolene, methysergide, procarbazine, and methotrexate.

 A meta-analysis and systemic review of 19 observational studies determined that pleural effusion drainage in patients on mechanical ventilation is safe and appears to improve oxygenation.[37]
 No data supported or refuted claims of beneficial effects on clinical outcomes, such as duration of ventilation or length of stay.